cgregori/Slitscan/README.md

-Created in 2021 wiyh p5.js
+Created in 2021 with p5.js

-Pushed to Github 2024
+Pushed to Github in 2024

 More Info: